Best Dubai Travel Tips: Things to Know Before Visiting Dubai

 If you are heading to Dubai you are probably looking for some Dubai travel tips because Dubai is different than any other city – whether in the west, east or any other city in the Middle East.

 With this Dubai Travel Guide, you will find all the information you need in one post.

 Dubai – the city of superlatives, the city that polarizes.
 Not everybody loves the city in the United Arab Emirates, but I can say that I love it.

-I have been to Dubai several times so far and have written a lot of different posts about activities, hotels, restaurant reviews, and travel tips.
-Now, I finally summarized all important information for tourists and travelers visiting Dubai and prepared this Dubai Travel Advisory.
+I have been to Dubai quite often, and have written a lot of different posts about activities, hotels, restaurant reviews, and travel tips.
+Now, I finally summarized all the important information for tourists and travelers visiting Dubai and prepared this Dubai Travel Advisory.

-- Biggest city in the United Arab Emirates (UAE)
+- The biggest city in the United Arab Emirates (UAE)

 - English is very common and in all stores, restaurants, hotels, good English is spoken by most (basic English by almost all)